- main page

 Who We Hire

-Outward Bound field staff are compassionate, engaging educators who delight in inspiring students to grow and learn.
-Our field staff come from all walks of life with a vast array of backgrounds, talents, and experience.
-Solid group facilitation, life experience, enthusiasm, and teaching skill are as valued as personal technical ability.
+In our efforts to recruit and hire field staff from all walks of life, we believe that solid group facilitation, life experience, enthusiasm, and teaching skills are as valued as personal technical ability.
 Some field staff have worked previously in outdoor education before joining us at Outward Bound, while others come straight from college or from other careers.

 Standards We Seek